hacker-prime/Compuzign-Artifactory-CLI/README.md

 To build the PHAR file for the Compuzign-Artifactory-CLI, follow these steps:

-1. Ensure you have [Box](https://github.com/box-project/box) installed.
-If not, you can install it by following the instructions on the Box GitHub page.
+1. Ensure you have [Box](https://github.com/box-project/box) installed via Composer.
+If not, you can install it by running:

+    ```bash
+    composer require --dev humbug/box
+    ```

 2. Run the following command to generate the PHAR file:

     ```bash